 What’s it like being with someone when they are facing death on the end of life pathway

-“You live, you die” – that was always my Dad’s response to anyone speaking about death.
+“You live and then you die”, this was always my Dad’s response to anyone speaking about death.
 These very “matter of fact” words throughout my childhood didn’t stop me from being petrified about myself dying or dealing with the death of someone close to me; how would I cope if I found myself in that situation?
-In fact, I remember, pre-teenage years, after the death of an aunt, crying myself to sleep thinking about the fact that we are on this planet now and then when we die, that is it.
-I would imagine life going on and on and existing without me never be seen again and I would think about never seeing my friends and family ever again.
+In fact, I remember, pre-teenage years, after the death of an aunt, crying myself to sleep thinking about the fact that we are on this planet now and then when we die, that is it, the end.
+I would imagine life going on and on and existing without me ever being seen again and I would think about never seeing my friends and family.
 I would thoroughly upset myself, lying there in my dark bedroom.
 It was terrible.

 Scared of dying

 Moving on 30 years and I recently had to deal with my fears head-on.
-My Dad would be ok with me writing this and I know that he is somewhere looking down (or up), proud that I faced my childhood fears with his voice ringing in my ears “you live, you die”.
+My Dad would be ok with me writing this and I know that he is somewhere looking down (or up), proud that I faced my childhood fears with his voice saying those words, “you live, then you die”.
 As I write this, I sense his dry sense of humour filling me with warmth and I am glad that he had that attitude, as it prepared me for the worst.

 My Father had dementia and although he had many other issues, I think that ultimately, it was that which ended his life in his 70’s (which these days I feel is at least 10 years too short).
 Dementia just leaves the patient without that “will to live” as they don’t really know who or where they are.
 It’s horrible to see a loved one suffering from Dementia.
 Some days my Dad would know who I was and other days he would think he was fighting a war in an era where he was not even born.

 For my Mother, it was understandably terrible.
 The man she had lived with for 40 years hardly ever recognised her, or he would be horrible; accusing her of not visiting (when she literally spent every visiting hour at the hospital).
-He could be verbally nasty, not only to her, but to hospital staff too and it was an emotionally draining time for her.
-She didn’t have much support from my Sister and I as we both lived away and had young children.
+He could be verbally nasty, not only to her, but to hospital staff too and it was an emotionally draining time.
+She didn’t have much support from my Sister and I as we both live away and have young children.
 There was absolutely no way we could just drop everything.
 We are that “sandwich society”; the filling between elderly parents and young children.
 We are trapped.

 Dementia caused him to have many infections during the last five years of his life and they would send him looney.
-I am guessing that the body starts to give up when the mind does not correspond with its faculties?
+I am guessing that the body starts to give up when the mind does not correspond with its faculties.
 How can an immune system function when the brain is not working correctly?
 It’s the same as a car not being in tune.
-The body is ultimately a machine and when parts of it are not working correctly, the consequences of that can lead to error messages in areas.
+The body is ultimately a machine and when parts of it are not working correctly, the consequences of that can lead to error messages in areas of the body.

-After several years of my Father being in and out of hospital and my poor Mother spending hundreds of visiting hours on hospital wards when he had the infections, I got the call to say that they thought this was “it”; the end was in sight and he would be set free from the trauma in his own head.
-His imagination of being in a war zone was a very scary place and he would often imagine that he was in the cold, left alone or that someone was coming to get him.
+After several years of my Father being in and out of hospital and my poor Mother spending hundreds of visiting hours on hospital wards when he had the infections, I got “the call” to say that they thought this was “it”.
+The end was in sight and he would be set free from the trauma in his own mind.
+His imagination of being in a war zone was a very scary place and he would often truly beleive that he was in the cold, left alone or that someone was coming to get him.
 He was trapped in a place which was frightening and whatever my Mother or I told him, he believed what his head was telling him.
 We couldn’t convince him that he was safe in hospital.
 His own head told him that he was in a very bad place.

 He would sometimes swear at the staff and if he could see his own behavior as a normal person, he would be mortified.